climatenews/services/readme.md

 Creating network "react-rust-postgres_default" with the default driver Building backend
 ...
-Successfully tagged react-rust-postgres_frontend:latest
+Successfully tagged react-rust-postgres_web:latest
-WARNING: Image for service frontend was built because it did not already exist.
+WARNING: Image for service web was built because it did not already exist.
 To rebuild this image you must use `docker-compose build` or `docker-compose up --build`.
-Creating react-rust-postgres_frontend_1 ... done
+Creating react-rust-postgres_web_1 ... done
 Creating react-rust-postgres_db_1       ... done
 Creating react-rust-postgres_backend_1  ... done
 ```